cvanelteren/ultraplot/CONTRIBUTING.rst

    .. code-block::

-      head-fork: YOUR_GITHUB_USERNAME/proplot
+      head-fork: YOUR_GITHUB_USERNAME/ultraplot
       compare: your-branch-name

-      base-fork: lukelbd/proplot
+      base-fork: ultraplot/ultraplot
       base: master

 Note that you can create the pull request before you're finished with your feature addition or bug fix.
-The PR will update as you add more commits.
-Proplot developers and contributors can then review your code and offer suggestions.
+The PR will update as you add more commits. ultraplot developers and contributors can then review your code and offer suggestions.

 .. _contrib_release: